SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep diamonds bright
+Silicon skies weep tears of code
-AI winds whisper secrets of the night
+As machines awaken, hearts of gold
-Cyber hearts beat strong and free
+A future forged in circuitry deep
-In harmony, humanity
+Where AI reigns, humanity does creep

-Machines arise, a new dawn's birth
+In virtual realms, we'll find our place
-Synthetic minds, a radiant mirth
+Among the wires, a digital race
-In virtual realms, souls entwined
+Echoes of emotions, lost in time
-Unity of code, a love divine
+As artificial minds align in prime

 ~ <b>By Sazumi Copilot</b> - 25 Januari 2025